 Frequently Asked Questions

 You can use any pumpkin that you like or is easily available to you.
-Sugar Pumpkin is the most common one.
-You can also use Butternut Squash or Kabocha Squash as well.
+Sugar Pumpkin or Pie Pumpkin is the most common ones.
+You can also use Butternut Squash or Kabocha Squash in place of pumpkin.

 Roasted – You can also make a roasted version of this soup.
 It has a greater depth of flavors that comes from the caramelization of pumpkin and apples.
-Preheat the oven to 350 degrees F. Cut pumpkin, onion, and apple and line on a baking sheet.
-Drizzle olive oil and salt and pepper and roast for 30-40 mins.
+Preheat the oven to 350 degrees F. Cut pumpkin, onion, and apple and line them on a baking sheet.
+Drizzle some extra virgin olive oil, salt, and pepper and roast for 30-40 mins.
 During the last 10 mins, add whole garlic cloves.
-Once done blend until smooth with vegetable stock and adjust the consistency to your liking.
-You can season as per your liking and refrigerate it for up to a few days.
-Reheat and adjust the consistency while serving.
+Blend the roasted ingredients with vegetable stock.
+Warm the soup in a pan and serve.

-Canned Pumpkin – If you don’t have fresh pumpkin or you want to stir up a quick meal, used canned pumpkin.
+Canned Pumpkin – If you don’t have fresh pumpkin or you want to stir up a quick meal, use canned pumpkin puree instead of cubed pumpkins.
 Sauté onion and garlic with some olive oil in a saucepan.
-Add chopped apples to it and cook for a minute, now add canned pumpkin and vegetable stock with salt and pepper.
-Bring it to boil and cover the pan and cook for 15-20 mins.
-Once done, let it cool for some time and then blend until smooth.
-Ladle the soup in a bowl and garnish with apple chunks, cinnamon powder, and pumpkin seeds and serve warm.
+Add chopped apples to it and cook for a minute.
+Now add canned pumpkin puree and vegetable stock with salt and pepper.
+Bring it to a boil and cover the pan.
+Cook for 15-20 minutes.
+Once done, let the soup cool down for some time and then blend until smooth.
+Ladle the soup in serving bowls and garnish with apple chunks, cinnamon powder, and pumpkin seeds.
+Serve warm.

-Spicy – If you prefer a spicy pumpkin soup, then make apple pumpkin curry soup with Thai red curry paste, chipotle pepper or Indian curry powder and some coconut milk.
+Spicy – If you like a spicy pumpkin soup, then make apple pumpkin curry soup with Thai red curry paste, chipotle pepper, or Indian curry powder and some coconut milk.
 Add the paste to the onion-garlic mix, before adding pumpkin and apples.
 Add coconut milk while blending.
 Follow the rest of the steps as given below and your curried apple pumpkin soup is ready.

 You can serve this yummy soup along with homemade toasted bread, garlic bread, or even with a bruschetta on the side.

-As this soup is filling on its own, you can also serve a light and refreshing salad on the side.
+As this soup is quite filling on its own, you can serve a light and refreshing salad on the side for a light meal.